Questions To Ask When Choosing A New Vet

 Will You Accept/Share My Cat’s Vaccination History?

-What is Your Waiting Room Like?
+What Is Your Waiting Room Like?

 All animals are different when it comes to riding in the car and visiting the vet, but there are pets, especially cats, who dread the experience.
 Cats can experience anxiety when they’re introduced to new places, and if those new places are full of other, unknown animals, that anxiety can be a lot on your cat.

-There’s no way to ensure a completely peaceful vet visit for your cat, but by getting an idea of how busy your vet’s waiting room is, you’ll be able to mitigate some of the stress your cat experiences during his/her visit.
+There’s no way to ensure a completely peaceful vet visit for your cat, but by getting an idea of how busy your vet’s waiting room is, you’ll be able to mitigate some of the stress your cat experiences during their visit.

 Learn More About Parenting Your Pet at PetPlace